paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

+See also [When is it “morally” correct to use smallvec?](https://users.rust-lang.org/t/when-is-it-morally-correct-to-use-smallvec/46375) from The Rust Programming Language Forum.

 ## `arrayvec`

 This crate will let you store a Vec inside of an array, but it won't let you exceed the length of the underlying array.
 This means that the data can live in the data segment, on the stack, or on the heap.